BMatewos/End-to-End-Movie-Data-Pipeline-Scraping-and-Analysis/README.md

 These two datasets were merged on the movie title to create an enriched database containing both basic and advanced movie details.

 ## Initial Question
-"How can we store and analyze movie ratings over time, and are there any correlations between movie genres and their ratings?"
+"How can we store and analyze movie ratings in a database, and are there any correlations between movie genres and their ratings?"

 ## Technologies Used